oliwiami/Projekt_Api/README.md

 ### Opis

-This API connects to a database, which contains a list of books that are currently in my position.
-Each books has a describtion along with a rating, that I gave myself.
+This API connects to a database, which contains a list of books that are currently in my posession.
+Each books has a describtion along with a rating.
+There are several routes to look for books by id, author or title.
+Additionally you can create, delete and login to a user account.